£0.00 0

 Include lots of specific examples such as what discussions, TV programmes, outings, websites, games etc they have taken part in.

 Ensure you describe how all learning is suitable to their age and ability and aptitude and SEN, and how you are able to know that your child is progressing.
-Your description needs to be adequate to describe a full time education.

 EXAMPLE